 A furnace consists of two or three main components depending on the fuel source.

-Oil, propane, and natural gas furnaces use a burner to mix fuel and air and then burn the mixture to produce heat.
-In all furnaces, this heat is then transferred to the air using a heat exchanger.
+Oil, propane, and natural gas furnaces use a burner to combine fuel and air and then burn the mixture to produce heat.
+In all furnaces, this heat is then transferred to the air via a heat exchanger.
 In electric furnaces, the heat exchanger also converts the electricity into heat.
 Finally, a blower distributes this warmed air throughout the house.

 The first and most common is a single-stage burner.
 A furnace using a single-stage burner has only two operating modes, on or off.
 Single-stage furnaces will always operate at the rated capacity regardless of conditions inside or outside of the home.
 This operation often leads to inefficiency when conditions are mild.

-To address this inefficiency two-stage burners were introduced.
-A furnace using a two-stage burner has a total of three operating modes, off, low-fire, and high-fire.
-High-fire is identical to the on-stage of a single-stage furnace and the furnace will produce its full rated capacity when operating in this mode.
 Low-fire is an intermediate step that allows the furnace to operate at some factory set level less than the maximum capacity.
-This level is typically 40%-60% of the rated capacity, and will allow the furnace to better match a home’s heating requirements in mild weather.
+This level is typically 40%-60% of the rated capacity and will allow the furnace to better match a home’s heating requirements in mild weather.
 This leads to a more comfortable home, and a lower fuel bill.

 Furnace blowers come in two main varieties.
 These are multi-speed and variable-speed.